kentkartlab/kk-date/README.md

 ```
 ## Performance

 kk-date is significantly faster than other date libraries.
-Here are the performance test results (500,000 iterations):
+Here are the performance test results (500,000 iterations and cache enabled from config):

 | Test No | Input                            | Output                  | kk-date (ms) | Moment (ms) | Day.js (ms) | date-fns (ms) | Speed Improvement |
 |---------|----------------------------------|------------------------|--------------|-------------|-------------|---------------|-------------------|